Diversity & Inclusion Council

 Prior to graduate school enrollment, I earned a BS in General Biology from Trinity Washington University and completed Virginia Tech PREP, Post Baccalaureate Program.
 I am a proud native Washingtonian, originally from Washington, DC.
 In my spare time, I enjoy reading, arts/crafts, singing, exercising, gaming, cooking, and watching movies.

 Hi!
-I am a fourth-year student in Molecular and Cellular Medicine in the Brito Lab, where I study how the gut microbiome can cause disease and possible ways to engineer it to improve host health.
+I am a fifth-year student in Molecular and Cellular Medicine in the Brito Lab, where I study how the gut microbiome can cause disease and possible ways to engineer it to improve host health.
 I'm from the beautiful island of Puerto Rico, where I grew up and did my undergraduate studies.
 During my free time, I like to play video games, watch movies, and try out new recipes in the kitchen.
 If it's a nice day outside, you might catch me playing soccer or hiking!

 Hi everyone!
-My name is Vivi, and I'm a fourth-year combined DVM/PhD student in Brian Rudd's lab.
+My name is Vivi, and I'm a combined DVM/PhD student in Brian Rudd's lab.
 My research focuses on how differently-aged CD8+ T cells have distinct responses to chronic antigen stimulation, like in chronic viral infections and cancer.
 After growing up in San Juan, Puerto Rico, and Tampa, Florida, I earned my bachelors in Neurobiology from Harvard.
 My interest in immunology blossomed during two gap years spent doing research at Cedars-Sinai Medical Center in Los Angeles, prior to starting veterinary school.
 Outside of school and lab, you can find me practicing yoga, basking in the sun, and trying not to ruin new recipes.

 In my free time, I love making art, staying fit through outdoor activities and watching anime!
 Through my own personal experiences in graduate school, I hope to improve the accessibility of on-campus and off-campus resources for students, promote a more inclusive space for students of different backgrounds and help students navigate their graduate degree journey with a focus on personal wellbeing and growth.